Self-Hosting

 From the web UI

-When creating a run or schedule in the Oz web apparrow-up-right, select your self-hosted worker from the host dropdown.
+When creating a run, schedule, or integration in the Oz web apparrow-up-right, select your self-hosted worker from the host dropdown.

 Monitoring runs